 And, as noted, we believe sustainable companies with a great culture will be around for a long time.
+We have a solid foundation.
+As we look to 2024 and beyond, we do so with confidence.
 Our future is great.
 We look forward to sharing it with you!